inkOfPixel/inkofpixel.com/_site/posts/headless-commerce.md

       Rue Des Mille is an Italian brand of prêt-à-porter jewelry.
 We dealt with the renewal of their e-commerce adopting a headless solution.
-We have rebuilt the website from scratch, using a third-party CMS, in combination with Shopify Plus, that powers our custom made front-end
+We have rebuilt the website from scratch, using a third-party CMS, in combination with Shopify, that powers our custom made front-end

       ![Rue Des Mille home page](/assets/rue-des-mille-00-hero-website.jpg)